Archicad 28 C++ API

 ◆ ACAPI_AddOnAddOnCommunication_ExternalCall()

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_ExternalCall ( const IO::Location * projectFileLoc,
+GSErrCode ACAPI_AddOnAddOnCommunication_ExternalCall ( const IO::Location * projectFileLoc,

 const API_ModulID mdid,